 In May 2005, the Company's former Chief Medical Officer filed a complaint against the Company in the California Superior Court, County of Los Angeles.
 Wayman Wendell Cheatham, M.D. v.
 MannKind Corporation, Case No. BC333845.
 The complaint alleges causes of action for wrongful termination in violation of public policy, breach of contract and retaliation, in connection with the Company's termination of Dr. Cheatham's employment.
 In the complaint, Dr. Cheatham seeks compensatory, punitive and exemplary damages in excess of \$2.0 million as well as reimbursement of attorneys' fees.
 In June 2005, the Company answered the complaint, generally denying each of Dr. Cheatham's allegations and asserting various defenses.
 The Company believes the allegations in the complaint are without merit and intends to vigorously defend against them.
 The Company also filed a cross-complaint against Dr. Cheatham, alleging claims for libel per se, trade libel, breach of contract, breach of the implied covenant of good faith and fair dealing and breach of the duty of loyalty.
 The libel claims allege that Dr. Cheatham made certain false and malicious statements about the Company in a letter to the Food and Drug Administration ("FDA") with regard to a request by the Company to hold a meeting with the FDA.
 The remaining causes of action in the cross-complaint arise out of the Company's allegations that Dr. Cheatham had an undisclosed consulting relationship with a Company competitor during his employment with the Company, in violation of his agreement with the Company.
 In July 2005, Dr. Cheatham filed a demurrer and motion to strike the Company's cross-complaint under California's anti-SLAPP statute.
 In September 2005, the California Superior Court overruled Dr. Cheatham's demurrer and denied his motion to strike the Company's cross-complaint.
-Dr. Cheatham then filed a notice of appeal of the Court's ruling denying his motion to strike.
-Discovery as to Dr. Cheatham's claims against the Company is proceeding, and this case is scheduled for trial to commence in October 2006.
+In November 2005, Dr. Cheatham appealed the Court's ruling denying his motion to strike.
+In July 2006, the Company filed a motion for summary judgment, or in the alternative, for summary adjudication, requesting dismissal before trial of Dr, Cheatham's claims against the Company.
+In October 2006, the Superior Court denied the motion.
+In December 2006, the Court of Appeal affirmed in part and reversed in part the Superior Court's order denying Dr. Cheatham's motion to strike.
+Subsequently, Dr. Cheatham filed a notice of dismissal of the retaliation cause of action, and the Company filed a notice of dismissal of the remaining claims under its cross-complaint.
+This case is scheduled for trial to commence on April 30, 2007.
 The Company believes that the ultimate resolution of this matter will not have a material impact on the Company's financial position or results of operations.